 Apple Cake: two layers of sliced apples oozing with cinnamon and sugar between three layers of cake baked in a Bundt pan!
-This cake can be presented whole or served sliced on a platter.
-We enjoy it for breakfast, lunch and Break Fast!
+This Apple Cake can be presented whole or served sliced on a platter.
+We enjoy it for breakfast, lunch and dinner!
 Add a scoop of ice cream on top and you have a delicious dessert.

 Don’t be afraid to swap out the apples for pears or peaches.
 Try it with ginger and cardamom.
 This basic recipe is very flexible!

 Note: I usually make this in an electric mixer; but you can easily make it by hand with a wooden spoon and large mixing bowl.

 For another of my favorite apple desserts, try Spiced Apple Pie!

 By October 1, 2014Published: